KooperL/marketo-developer.en/help/email-scripting.md

 ![Edit Script](assets/script-edit.png)

-Once you are in the editor, you can create a script and will have access to all variables in script-accessible objects.
+Once you are in the editor, you can create a script with access to all variables in script-accessible objects.
 To get a field reference from an object, drag it from the right-hand tree into your script:

 ![Edit Script Token](assets/edit-script-token.png)